 Well … to make a long story short, we suffered the same fate.
 Even though we had excellent gear, the few really difficult passages, the scarps, were completely covered in ice at this time of year.
 In 1905, T.G.Longstaff made the first documented effort at climbing the mountain, yet it took until 1985 until a Chinese-Japanese rope team managed to reach its peak!
 Even in 2006, there was little usable information regarding the ascent of Gurla Mandate, so we attempted it at our own discretion at the western flank.
 The ceaseless storms, the iced-over scarps and the small team were too many challenges for Toni and me though, and we shared this wonderful experience at 7200 m and in memory of Herbert Tichy.

 After our dream had reduced (a little), we could continue on our journey to Lhasa at our own pace via truck.
 Crouching on the floor next to petrol, expedition gear and provisions, we were shaken through thoroughly by the truck for many days.

-Welcome to Disneyland….
-Tashi Delek Lhasa.
+Welcome to Disneyland or Tashi Delek Lhasa.
 Already in 2002 during my first journey to Tibet, Lhasa had been run and guarded by Chinese patrols.
 The city had literally buried its roots (if you look at the paved-to-death place in front of the Potala palace).
-Buddhist faith has long been suppressed but is allowed in controlled measure, because it’s profitable.
+Buddhist faith has long been suppressed but is allowed in a controlled measure, because it’s profitable.